 - Prayer ministry

-To learn more about our hospice or to see if one of these services is offered at your location, please contact the Novant Health facility nearest you.
+To learn more about our hospice care or to see if one of these services is offered at your location, please contact the Novant Health facility nearest you.

 You or your loved one may also want to consider additional healthcare services, such as home health or supportive care.
-Home health care focuses on rehabilitation and medical management and supportive, or palliative, care focuses on symptom management for serious illness.
+Home health care focuses on rehabilitation and medical management, while supportive or palliative care concentrates on symptom management for serious illnesses.

 Learn more about palliative care »